AlekseyKorzun/kevlar/README.md

 # Kevlar v1.0.0

-Kevlar is highly customizable caching system for Magento Enterprise Edition.
+Kevlar is a highly customizable caching system for Magento Enterprise Edition.
 Full parallel support is offered for Akamai, CloudFlare and Varnish nodes.

 Designed as push only system that relies on high (cache) TTL values for maximum coverage and performance.